How many can you get right? A tricky 3-choice trivia quiz you'll want to tell someone about

 Because the kelp is alive

-The reason kombu doesn’t release broth while it’s alive is that its cells prevent the flavor compounds from escaping.
-As long as kombu is alive, its cell membranes function properly, keeping the umami components inside.
-In contrast, once kombu is harvested and dried, the cell membranes stop functioning, and adding water makes it easier for the umami to be extracted.
+The reason kombu doesn’t release its broth (dashi) is that the kelp is alive and its cells prevent the flavor compounds from leaking out.
+While the kombu is alive, its cell membranes function properly, so the umami components do not escape.
+In contrast, once kombu is harvested and dried, the cell membranes stop functioning, and adding water makes it easier for the umami components to be released.

 See the answer